FlipsideCrypto/xyz-models/README.md

       query_tag: <TAG>
 ```

+### Project setup

+This project has been setup with `fsc_utils == 1.20.0` according to the instruction in the  [fsc_utils setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#adding-the-fsc_utils-dbt-package) documentation.
+In addition `livequery` models and schema has also been deployed to the `DATASCIENCE_DEV` database as per the instructions in the [livequery setup](https://github.com/FlipsideCrypto/fsc-utils?tab=readme-ov-file#livequery-functions) documentation.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers